Composting

 Composting is a great way to keep organic materials out of the landfill, reducing greenhouse gases and helping the environment.

-Compostable materials are accepted year-round at the Steinbach Landfill (Located at 105 Hanover Road East) at no cost.
+Compostable materials are accepted year-round at the Steinbach Landfill (Located at 105 Hanover Road East).

-The RM of Hanover is pleased to offer seasonal Community Compost Depots at the locations listed below.
+The RM of Hanover is pleased to offer seasonal Community Compost Depots at the location listed below.

 *Please do NOT leave bags at depot locations during non-operational times*